ArjunKanthimath/Email_Classifier/README.md

 # Email Classification System

 This project implements an email classification system for a company's support team.
 The system categorizes incoming support emails into predefined categories while ensuring that personal information (PII) is masked before processing.
+The trained BERT Model has an accuracy of 78.77%.

 ## Features